Burano is an island located in Venice Lagoon,

 King Luis XIV, through money and allurements, found the way to bring

-to his court many lace-makers from Burano.
+to his court many lace-makers from Burano island.
 The Venice government

 tried to stop this escape with strict laws but it was too late;